thesassway/thesassway.com/source/intermediate/leveraging-sass-mixins-for-cleaner-code.html.markdown

 ---
-Date: 28 August 2011 17:00
+date: 28 August 2011 17:00
-Categories: intermediate, guides, john-w-long
+categories: intermediate, guides, john-w-long
-Author: John W. Long
+author: John W. Long
-Summary: Without question, one of the most powerful and valuable features of Sass is the ability to package up existing code into reusable chunks of code called _mixins_.
+summary: Without question, one of the most powerful and valuable features of Sass is the ability to package up existing code into reusable chunks of code called _mixins_.
 ---

 # Leveraging Sass Mixins for Cleaner Code